 \textbf{Internal validity}.
 Our integration of LCaaS with the blockchain vendors may be suboptimal and should be treated as a proof of idea rather than production-grade integration.
 Nevertheless, we were able to achieve strong performance results.

-We conduct performance testing on the test Ethereum network rather than the production Ethereum blockchain.
-The experiments on the test network show the computational feasibility of our approach (i.e., that a transaction with SB can be submitted to a block).
-To extrapolate the timing results to the production network, we performed additional analysis based on the empirical data for gas prices and timing.
+We conduct performance testing on the test network of Ethereum rather than the production network.
+The experiments on the test network show the computational feasibility of our approach (i.e., a transaction with SB can be submitted to a block).
+To extrapolate the timing results to the production network, we perform additional analysis based on the empirical data for gas prices and timing.

 In the case of the IBM Blockchain integration test, we have used the trial version of IBM Blockchain that is running on the lite infrastructure with shared resources and declared limitations~\cite{Benefits26:online}.
 The performance of the non-trial infrastructure may be higher due to more powerful resource allocation~\cite{Pricingf47:online}.